 Road Alignment & Collision Configuration

 Collision configuration (c_conf) column indicates one or two vehicle involved in collision, their motion, direction and relative position.
-As we want to plot them in scatter graph, which only supports numeric axises, all nonnumeric value of involved columns are replaced, and type is changed to integer.
+As we want to plot them in scatter graph, which only supports numeric axis, all nonnumeric value of involved columns are replaced, and type is changed to integer.

 Considering the complexity of collision configurations, we also grouped them into four categories by number of vehicles and their directions, and plot them into four subplots.